b-coimbra/dawn/README.md

 - `s` open search dialog

 ### Browser-Specific Changes
-- To ensure proper alignment on `Chrome`, ensure that padding values in style.css is 0 0 0 0
+- To ensure proper alignment on `Chrome`, ensure that padding values in style.css are 0 0 0 0
 - For `Firefox` set it to 0 0 0 25

 ### Preview